liveoak-io/liveoak-examples-archive/todomvc/README.md

     * Scope: select both "admin" and "user" scopes (if you can't add scopes for the first time, let's create client without scopes and then edit it later and add scopes)
    * Finally click "Save"

 * Create some default users for testing purposes (their names and default passwords are not important, feel free to use different names).
-This step is not mandatory as you can automatically register users on the login screen:
+This step is not mandatory as you can automatically register users later on the login screen of the application.
+But it's useful as self-registered users always have just default roles (in our case role "user"), so you can't test all the authorization possibilities when all users have just same role "user" .
   * Go to [http://localhost:8080/auth/admin/liveoak-admin/console/index.html#/realms/liveoak-apps/users](http://localhost:8080/auth/admin/liveoak-admin/console/index.html#/realms/liveoak-apps/users)
   * Add User > username: "bob" > Save
   * Then open [http://localhost:8080/auth/admin/liveoak-admin/console/index.html#/realms/liveoak-apps/users/bob/user-credentials](http://localhost:8080/auth/admin/liveoak-admin/console/index.html#/realms/liveoak-apps/users/bob/user-credentials) and fill some initial password for user "bob".
 Note that bob will need to change this default password when he try to login for the first time.